 Finally, the NLP tools and techniques were combined with Bloom’s Taxonomy.
 Benjamin Bloom in1950s developed Bloom’s Taxonomy.
 This model helped students to express the qualitative difference among thinking patterns.
 Bloom’s Taxonomy provides a way to organise thinking skills into six levels, from the most basic to the most complex levels of thinking.

-By combining NLP modelling tools with Bloom’s Taxonomy, we helped students to adopt innovator’s mindset and tried to explain them how to think differently at a very early age.
+By combining NLP modelling tools with Bloom’s Taxonomy, we helped students to adopt innovator’s mindset and tried to explain to them how to think differently at a very early age.
 Conference ended in an overwhelming response from dignitaries, top management faculties from university, judges as well as management students.

 (If you are a research-minded person, innovative and want to contribute in the field of NLP, IBHNLP can help you to put forward your ‘New Thinking’ about NLP and assist you to present your research papers in various universities.
 Click here to read our guidelines for submitting a research article.)